- Teaching Pro-Bot to Move

 out your commands.

-Pro-Bot has a pen mechanism which holds a standard felt-tip pen enabling Pro-Bot to draw as it moves.
-This allows Pro-Bot to leave a written record of its route as it moves which makes it easy to analyze the program and decide on changes and refinements.
+Pro-Bot has a pen mechanism that holds a standard felt-tip pen enabling Pro-Bot to draw as it moves.
+This allows Pro-Bot to leave a written record of its route as it moves, which makes it easy to analyze the program and decide on changes and refinements.
 The pen mechanism also allows Pro-Bot to be used as a drawing mechanism to make interesting shapes and pictures.

 With the pen in place, Pro-Bot draws as it follows the Main program you have entered.

 To remove the pen or exchange a pen of one color for another, raise the pen mechanism to the up position by turning it counter-clockwise and gently remove the pen by pulling it up.
 Insert another pen if desired, and lower the pen mechanism.